healkeiser/cloud_vfx_server/README.md

                 └── 📁 python            ──> Using $SUBSTANCE_PAINTER_PLUGINS_PATH
 ```

-The DDCs can be launched normally on Windows if the [dcc.bat](.config/environment/windows/dcc.bat) file has been used to define the environment variables.
+The DDCs can be launched normally on **Windows** if the [dcc.bat](.config/environment/windows/dcc.bat) file has been used to define the environment variables.

-For macOS and Linux, you should start them from a terminal, in order to inherit the environment variables defined by [.zshrc](.config/environment/unix/.zshrc).
+For **macOS** and **Linux**, you should start them from a terminal, in order to inherit the environment variables defined by [.zshrc](.config/environment/unix/.zshrc).

 You can find an example script for Houdini just here: [houdini.sh](.config/environment/unix/houdini.sh).

 To access it quickly, we also defined an alias for `houdini`, `hou` and `h` pointing to that script in [aliases.sh](.config/environment/unix/aliases.sh).
 It will allow you to simply type one of those tree commands to launch Houdini.